 - Advance innovative, proven and replicable solutions to critical health issues in Colorado communities

 - Recognize community health leadership and the power of community-based leadership in driving positive health outcomes

 - Recognize and acknowledge impactful efforts affecting social justice and improvement in the health delivery of communities with the highest needs

 - Inspire others to strive toward Dr. Licona’s standard of excellence and to acknowledge those whose work embodies his spirit of care, compassion, activism and dedication

 A strong nomination application will exhibit the following characteristics:

 - Builds bridges among people with differing backgrounds or viewpoints

 - Contributes to better public policies and practices in the field

-- Represents a community-based organization from any field (education, health, public safety, housing, economic development or the environment) that shows evidence of improving health outcomes in their community
+- Represents a community-based organization from any field (e.g., education, health, public safety, housing, economic development, environment, etc.) that shows evidence of improving health outcomes in their community

-- Creates a positive impact in the delivery of rural health, migrant health and/or overall health of minority communities
+- Creates a positive impact in the delivery of rural health and migrant health and/or the overall health of those most in need

 **The award donation funds may be distributed to the winner’s Colorado-based charity of choice, but “shall be used for such charities that do not enjoy substantial support through taxation.”
 As a result, the Colorado Health Foundation may only make a grant to a publicly-funded organization if the grant supports a specific project that does not receive most of its funding from public dollars.